 Hunting for colorful pants for work?
-In general brands like Banana Republic, BR Factory Express, J.Crew, Boden, and Krazy Larry have a ton of options; here’s a mini-roundup of what’s out there right now:
+They’re very popular everywhere for 2023 — but note that in general brands like Rekucci, Krazy Larry, Banana Republic, BR Factory Express, J.Crew, and Boden have a ton of options; here’s a mini-roundup of what’s out there right now:

 Some of Our General Favorite Pants